kristof-becode/3D-HOUSE/README.md

 Tiling DSM and DTM raster files

-These files were between several 100 Mb and over1 Gb in size so I was necessary to cut them into tiles for rendering and further processing.
+These files were between several 100 Mb and over1 Gb in size so it was necessary to cut them into tiles for rendering and further processing.
 The code for this step can be found in 'Cut DSM.py' and 'Cut DTM.py' .

 ### Creating a Canopy Height Model(CHM)